 QRDs offer accurate and repeatable end forces.
 Each plunger nose has varying plunger design, travel and range of motion, along with spring force for precise operation including side loading and engagement.
 Consult our website or one of our experts who can help you select the right plunger nose for your desired application.

-QRD Benefit 4: Locking and Non-locking Designs Available
+QRD Benefit 4: With Thread Lock and Non-locking Designs Available

 Many of our quick release devices are available with or without a locking element.
 Depending on your application, you may require your plunger to stay in an extended or retracted position.
 When selecting a QRD on the website or from our catalog, add a “P” to the end of the part number for threaded enhanced springs that will add a locking element.